ibm-cloud-docs/cephaas/cbr.md

 You can use context-based restrictions (CBR) in {{site.data.keyword.cloud_notm}} to control access to your resources based on factors such as network location, IP address, or service endpoints.
 {: shortdesc}

-In Fusion as a Service (FusionaaS), CBR helps you secure access to your Red Hat OpenShift on {{site.data.keyword.cloud_notm}} (ROKS) clusters and related resources.
+In IBM Fusion as a service (FusionaaS), CBR helps you secure access to your Red Hat OpenShift on {{site.data.keyword.cloud_notm}} (ROKS) clusters and related resources.

 ## About CBR in FusionaaS
 {: #cbr-about}